-The ISPA - Internet Service Providers Austria - is the industry union of the Austrian Internet service providers, which was founded as a registered association in the year 1997.
-Its aim is to promote the Internet in Austria and to support the requests and interests of currently more than 200 members from business areas like access, hosting and content services.
-The ISPA regards itself as a lobby group and mouthpiece of the Austrian Internet industry towards the government, public authorities and other institutions, and it promotes the communication of the market participants among themselves.
+The ISPA - Internet Service Providers Austria - is the umbrella organisation of Austrian Internet service providers, which was founded in 1997 as a registered association.
+The aim of this association is promoting the Internet in Austria and supporting the concerns and interests of more than 200 members from the areas of access, services, hosting and content providing.
+The ISPA regards itself as a lobby group and a mouthpiece of the Austrian Internet industry towards the government, public authorities as well as other institutions, associations and bodies, thus supporting the communication among all market participants.
+The chairman of the association is Roland Türke.